 C-Spine MRI Scan (July 2020)

-I have experienced physical problems in the region of my thoracic spine for many years (see: Further Evidence, and also pp.17-19 & 29-31 of my report).
-However, in June 2015 there developed a new set of symptoms between the spine and my left shoulder-blade (these are described in detail below).
-On 28 July 2020, in response to a marked flare-up of the symptoms, a C-Spine MRI scan was performed at a private clinic in Novi Sad, Serbia.
-I have reproduced below the initial frame from Series 4 of the scan with the title: "eT1W_TSE" (18 images in total).
-In the first frame of that series ("Fr.0") there is revealed an object with an odd 'tubular' appearance to the immediate right of the spine ('left' in the image), but which also appears to extend across the front of the spinal column; i.e., in a vertical position just below the apex of the adjacent spinal scoliosis (see item identified by the arrow in the image below):
+I have experienced physical problems in the region of my thoracic spine for many years (see: Further Evidence, and also pp.17-20 & 26-32 of my report).
+However, in June 2015 there developed a new set of symptoms between my spine and left scapula (these are described in detail below).
+On 28/07/2020, in response to a marked flare-up of the symptoms, a C-Spine MRI scan was performed at a private clinic in Novi Sad, Serbia.
+I have reproduced below the first frame (“Fr.0”) from Series 4 of the scan with the title: eT1W_TSE (18 images in total):

 C-Spine MRI scan – Zdravlje Plus Clinic, Serbia, 28/07/2020 – MRI-5.zip – 44MB (cloud source)